Learn about climate control, whether you need it for your storage unit, and find climate-controlled storage near you.

 Electronics & Media

-Electronics and media should avoid extreme conditions altogether.
+When storing electronics and media, you should avoid extreme conditions altogether.
 Extended exposure to high humidity is damaging to most electronics, and exposure to extreme heat or cold is also not recommended.
 Some items that benefit from climate control include TVs, computers, gaming systems, stereos and cameras.

 Likewise, DVDs, records, and other media are susceptible to humidity damage and certain items can even melt in extreme heat.
 Items that can benefit from climate control also include cassettes, VHS tapes, photos, film reels and negatives.